- Employment status, whether employed or self-employed

 Start Your Mortgage Journey

-• Check your credit score - checking your credit score with at least one of the free credit reference agencies will show you where you stand and how lenders may view your application.
+Checking your credit score with at least one of the free credit reference agencies will show you where you stand and how lenders may view your application.
 If you have adverse credit events on your credit file this could limit the deals available to you

-• Get advice from an independent mortgage broker - a mortgage broker like John Charcol can provide you with a more accurate idea of how much you can borrow and the different mortgage options available.
+A mortgage broker like John Charcol can provide you with a more accurate idea of how much you can borrow and the different mortgage options available.
 We’ll be able to direct you towards the lender with the best deal for your circumstances

 What Is a Mortgage?